brodieaustin/poisoned-well-novel/poisoned-well.md

 The magicain had a husband, her "natural husband," she always called him, but Manan never knew what this meant.
 The other troupe would smirk when she said this, so Manan added this to her repetoire.
 When a crowd was gathered around her in some alley way of a town, people pressed close together to see their money disappear before their eyes, the little performer always got a good laught when she called a strapping young man standing next to some randy, toothless lady her "natural husband."

 This "natural husband" was a brutal man who faught endlessly with his magiciann "wife."
 They knocked each other about.
 Fortunately, the magician knew countless salves to calm fierce swells from fighting.
 But he was good with blades, particualrly daggers and knives.
-When the pair wasn't tearing into each other--either fighting or making love--he would teach Manan had to handle baldes.
+When the pair was not tearing into each other--either fighting or making love--he would teach Manan had to handle baldes.
 Soon, she added knife throwing to her repetoire, and only nearly killed a young boy once.

 But she grew tired of the group she travelled with, and left them in one of the majestic cities that looms in the south.
 It was there that she learned of a noble woman, bereft after her daughter had disappeared many years before.
 Manan discovered that the daughter was about her age.
 When she was mistaken for the daughter in a market, she hatched a plan.

 It only took an unscrupulous servant in the noble woman's house to learn all about the daughter's life, or at least enough to ### learn enough deatils to inflect her portrait with realism.
 She appeared in the houses's kitchens one night, in the midst of a fierce rain storm, claiming that she had been washed ashore in a shipwreck.
-She didn't know who she was, but the noble lady embraced her in tears.
+She did not know who she was, but the noble lady embraced her in tears.

 Her intentions to plunder the household gave way as a newly discovered sentimental side emerged in her personality.
 She found herself enjoying the time she spent in the noble woman's room, learning to stitch or to read.
 She found that the lady-like habits became second nature to her.
 She started to look down upon the servants in the house, thinking herself to be a truly noble little lady.

 Playing at being a lady was fine until she struck the same servant who had fed her details about the daughter's life.
 Within weeks of the affront, the servant hatched a scheme to expose Manan.
 Things began to disappear from the noble woman's chambers.
 She accepted this at first.
 Her servants were always lifting a little piece fo finery from them.
 She indguled them in a haughty and removed way.
 After all, she explained to Mananm, the low born could not control their base impulses.

-Manan didn't realize that the slighted servant was dropping these stolen items in her room.
+Manan did not realize that the slighted servant was dropping these stolen items in her room.
 This alone would not have implicated her.
 The servant, who had attended her as a lady's maid until their conflict, knew that Manan had a birthmark on her inner thigh.
 One day, the lady cried out from her chambers.
 An ancient family heirloom, a brooch of gold and gemstone fashioned in the shape of a winged bird, had disappeared.
 This theft went too far, and the household staff was made to look high and low for the lost item.

 The brooch, of course, was found just outside Manan's room, wrapped carefully in velvet and stowed behind a stone.
 One of the lady's footmen noticed that the stone was loose, and pulled it aside to discover the lost treasure.
 Events happened quickly.
 The staff lined up, confronted by the lady and her head of household, a puffing man who almost held himself to be a lord.

 Manan's accomplice squirmed and look guilty as she stood there with the others.
 "She's the one, of course!" she had thought at the time, little realizing what was about to happen.
 But the servant was only trying to draw attention to herself.
 As soon as attention was drawn to her, she broke down, sobbing, falling into another young maid's arms.
-She told a broken up story about a terrible imposter in their midst who had tricked her into silence, but this was too much, and she never wanted to see her lady hurt like this, and she was innocent and couldn't bear to keep the secret any longer, even if it meant being whipped by the imposter, and said imposter had threatened so many times.
+She told a broken up story about a terrible imposter in their midst who had tricked her into silence, but this was too much, and she never wanted to see her lady hurt like this, and she was innocent and could not bear to keep the secret any longer, even if it meant being whipped by the imposter, and said imposter had threatened so many times.

 "And who is this imposter?" her ladyship asked.
 A quivering, shaking hand pointed at Manan.
-And the servant told about the birthmark on Manan's leg and how her ladyship's daughter hadn't such a mark.
+And the servant told about the birthmark on Manan's leg and how her ladyship's daughter had not such a mark.
 "I thought it was an evil looking mark when I seen it, and I was right.
 I was wrong to lie, your ladyship, terribly wrong, and please forgive me."
 Or something like that.

 The footmen handled Manan roughly, stripped her to her underclothes, and there, of course, was the mark.
 The mark and the stolen things.
 The servant had played them all masterfully.
 Fortunately, at that time, Manan kept a paper packet of powder in her underclothes, a power that when inhaled could make a man double over in a coughing fit.
 She curled to the ground, now performing her own act of contrition, but really she emptied the packet into her hand, spun around and blew it into the men's faces.